CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads more like a comprehensive tutorial or textbook chapter than a concise skill file for Claude.
-It spends significant tokens explaining concepts Claude already knows (HTTP methods, REST principles, GraphQL basics) while lacking a clear workflow for actually designing an API.
-The code examples are illustrative but not fully executable, and the massive inline content should be split into referenced files.
+This skill reads more like a comprehensive API design tutorial or textbook chapter than a focused skill for Claude.
+It is extremely verbose, spending significant tokens explaining concepts Claude already knows (HTTP methods, REST principles, GraphQL basics) while lacking a clear actionable workflow for when Claude needs to design or review an API.
+The code examples are decent but illustrative rather than executable, and the massive inline content should be distributed across the referenced files.

 Suggestions